 Lorraine chose furniture from two different eras for the informal dining space, explaining that the pieces ‘are all rounded, so they go together’.

-The soft grey and creamy white palette, a classic in its own right, gives the mahogany antiques a contemporary lease of life, while brilliant blue- coloured, fresh hyacinths fill the air with their rich sweet fragrance.
+The soft grey and creamy white palette, a classic in its own right, gives the mahogany antiques a contemporary lease of life, while brilliant blue- colored, fresh hyacinths fill the air with their rich sweet fragrance.

-Lorraine’s carefully edited collection of boxes and cases have not only provided her with essential additional storage but also another opportunity for her to show off her pin-sharp eye for using colour and pattern to make a fine display.
+Lorraine’s carefully edited collection of boxes and cases have not only provided her with essential additional storage but also another opportunity for her to show off her pin-sharp eye for using color and pattern to make a fine display.

-Colourful suitcase provide an eye-catching way to store the vintage dolls and accessories that Lorraine sells through Good Golly Miss Dolly.
+Colorful suitcase provide an eye-catching way to store the vintage dolls and accessories that Lorraine sells through Good Golly Miss Dolly.
 In the summer months, her plan desk is centre of operations for her garden design work.

 Garden design takes up her summer months, and in winter she runs Good Golly Miss Dolly, selling vintage 20th-century dolls, with original clothes and furniture.
 In her studio, there are stacks of little suitcases filled with vintage dolls clothes and furniture, and more than 60 charming dolls’ room sets, in styles ranging from Art Nouveau to Mid- Century Modern.
 The dolls have a choice of places to live, and Lorraine and her husband, in their own elegant 21st-century home, feel they have chosen well too.